Zanzibar Revolution

 The new government's apparent communist ties concerned Western governments.
 As Zanzibar lay within the British sphere of influence, the British government drew up a number of intervention plans.
-However, the feared communist government never materialised, and because British and American citizens were successfully evacuated, these plans were not put into effect.
-The Eastern Bloc powers of East Germany and the Soviet Union, along with the anti-Soviet People's Republic of China, immediately recognised the country and sent advisors.
+However, the feared communist government never materialised.
+Because British and American citizens were successfully evacuated, the UK did not intervene in the island's unrest.
+The Eastern Bloc powers of East Germany and the Soviet Union, along with the anti-Soviet People's Republic of China, immediately recognised the new government and sent advisors.

-Karume succeeded in negotiating a merger of Zanzibar with Tanganyika to form the new nation of Tanzania, an act judged by contemporary media to be an attempt to prevent communist subversion of Zanzibar.
-The revolution ended 200 years of Arab dominance in Zanzibar, and is commemorated on the island each year with anniversary celebrations and a public holiday.
+Karume succeeded in negotiating a merger of Zanzibar with Tanganyika to form the new nation of Tanzania.
+Contemporary media assessed this merger as an attempt to prevent communist subversion of Zanzibar.
+The revolution ended more than 250 years of Arab dominance in Zanzibar.
+It is commemorated on the island each year with anniversary celebrations and a public holiday.
+The toll of victims in the massacres is generally not recognized.

 Background

 The Zanzibar Archipelago, now part of the Southeast African republic of Tanzania, is a group of islands lying in the Indian Ocean off the coast of Tanganyika.
 It comprises the main southern island of Unguja (also known as Zanzibar), the smaller northern island of Pemba, and numerous surrounding islets.
+Merchants and traders regularly visited the islands from Persia, Arabia, and India, beginning around the millennium.
+Some settled there, and Islam became influential in island culture among all ethnicities.

-With a long history of Arab rule dating back to 1698, Zanzibar was an overseas territory of Oman until it achieved independence in 1858 under its own Sultanate.
-In 1890 during Ali ibn Sa'id's reign, Zanzibar became a British protectorate, and although never under direct rule was considered part of the British Empire.
+The long history of Arab rule dated to 1698, and Zanzibar was an overseas territory of Oman until it achieved independence in 1858 under its own Sultanate.
+In 1890 during Ali ibn Sa'id's reign, Zanzibar became a British protectorate after the Heligoland–Zanzibar Treaty separated British and German territory in Central Africa during the Scramble for Africa.
+Although never under direct British rule, it was considered part of the British Empire.